 Need Treatment for Trauma?
 We’re Here For You

-At the Florida House Experience, we understand that many people who struggle with substance abuse and mental health issues have experienced trauma in their lives, and often, this trauma fuels a destructive pattern of addiction, negative thoughts, and harmful behaviors.
+At FHE Health, we understand that many people who struggle with substance abuse and mental health issues have experienced trauma in their lives, and often, this trauma fuels a destructive pattern of addiction, negative thoughts, and harmful behaviors.

 Our team of addiction and mental health specialists address trauma in all of our inpatient and outpatient programs.
 We use cutting-edge methods to thoroughly assess the impact of trauma, and use science-based therapies for trauma treatment in both group and individual counseling sessions.